DevMountain/node-auth-afternoon/README.md

 The register endpoint function

+* In server/index.js we will create the register endpoint.
+* Create a POST endpoint with url '/auth/register' and method ac.register

-* Create a register property with the value of an async function with parameters req and res.
+* Go back to authController.js and create a register property with the value of an async function with parameters req and res.
 * Destructure username, password and isAdmin from req.body.
 * Get the database instance and run the sql file `check_existing_user`, passing in username.
 * If existingUser is defined, send a response with status 409 and the text 'Username taken');